henriquekrah1/AI-Text-Model-Interface/README.md

 # Local AI Chat

-Local AI Chat is a lightweight, offline AI chat application that allows users to run GGUF-based LLaMA models locally.
+AIText-Model Interface is a lightweight, offline AI chat application that allows users to run GGUF-based LLaMA models locally.
 It supports **GPU acceleration** for improved performance and provides a modern, dark-themed user interface.
 Users can **switch models dynamically while retaining chat history**.

 ---